Literature Awaits

 Age Range: Ages 8–12.

-Evaluation: A high-energy anthology of poems selected specifically for reading aloud, including tongue twisters, multiple-voice pieces, and bilingual entries, paired with exuberant mixed-media art.
+Evaluation: This is a high-energy anthology of poems selected specifically for reading aloud, including tongue twisters, multiple-voice pieces, and bilingual entries, paired with exuberant mixed-media art.

-Usage: Ideal for performance poetry, choral reading, fluency practice, mentor texts for sound devices, and quick read-aloud bursts to hook reluctant poetry readers.
+Usage: This is ideal for performance poetry, choral reading, fluency practice, mentor texts for sound devices, and quick read-aloud bursts to hook reluctant poetry readers.

-Appeal: High for upper elementary readers because it is funny, interactive, and built for voices and group participation rather than silent, sit-still reading.
+Appeal: This has high appeal for upper elementary readers because it is funny, interactive, and built for voices and group participation rather than silent, sit-still reading.

 Here's a Little Poem: A Little Book of Poetry